 Kristen Adele Calhoun is a writer, actor, producer and curator who

 loves Black people.
 Her work is inspired by red clay roads, her benevolent ancestors, the Atlantic Ocean, bloodline healing, fugitivity, sensuality, uprising and joy.
+She is a writer for HBO’s adaptation of Toni Morrison’s SULA created and helmed by showrunner, Shannon M. Houston.
+Kristen is also on the writing team for BLKNWS directed by Kahlil Joseph, produced by A24 and Participant.
 She is an I AM SOUL Playwriting Resident at Dr. Barbara Ann Teer’s National Black Theatre, the founding Program Director of ArtChangeUS, an Assistant Editor of Contemporary Plays by Women of Color and a co-producer of InterFest, an intersectional arts and ideas festival that began at the Harlem School of the Arts.
 Kristen is the co-curator of BLKSPACE along with InterFest co-producer, Nikki Vera.
 Time at BLKSPACE is granted to Black artists whose work forwards Black liberation.
 BLKSPACE seeks to simultaneously provide an expansive dreaming space for the individual and a collective practice ground for freedom.
 A native of Dallas, Texas, she splits her time between Ghana, Mexico and the United States of America. |

 The role of the artist is to make the revolution irresistible.” |

-Kristen's plays include Canfield Drive, Black Cypress Bayou, Now, She Is Rising, Starshine & Clay, The Oldest Town in Texas, A Pocket Full of Dandelions, and Quilombo,
+Kristen's plays include Canfield Drive, Black Cypress Bayou, Now, She Is Rising, Starshine & Clay, The Oldest Town in Texas, A Pocket Full of Dandelions, and Quilombo.

-Television and film acting credits include House of Cards, Orange is the New Black, Elementary, Blue Bloods, The Good Wife, and Everything I Whispered to Dorothy.
+Her play Black Cypress Bayou will be produced in the 2023 - 2024 season of The Geffen Playhouse under the direction of Tiffany Nichole Greene.
+Television and film acting credits include House of Cards, Orange is the New Black, Elementary, Blue Bloods, The Good Wife, The Kids Are Not Alright and Everything I Whispered to Dorothy.
 Theatre collaborations as an actor and or playwright include: Denver Center Theatre Company, Portland Center Stage, Cleveland Playhouse, Geva Theater, Hartford Stage, The Acting Company, Arvada Center for Performing Arts, The Clarence Brown Theatre, Ensemble Studio Theatre, Colorado Shakespeare Festival, 59E59, Shadow Theatre Company, Curious Theatre Company, Premiere Stages, The St. Louis Black Rep, Chale Wote Street Art Festival and the National Black Theatre Festival. |

 Awards and residencies include: